konflux-ci/architecture/ADR/0034-workspace-experience.md

 * We made the decision (at Red Hat) to stop trying to offer a managed service interface for Konflux.
 The user signup, waitlist, and workspace provisioning interfaces made a lot of sense there.
 Do they still make sense?
 * For [konflux-ci], we want everything to work on vanilla kubernetes - no OpenShift required.
 But, [kubesaw] brings along OpenShift Templates for workspace provisioning.
 Are we going to work around that?i

+### Some challenges

+* Recently, we find ourselves being asked by users to provide service accounts.
+Our existing proxy layer doesn't support service accounts and we're having to come up with workarounds - breaking the existing abstraction.
+* We find users requesting quota increases, but the tier system provided by our existing workspace quota management tooling doesn't permit us to adjust the quota of individual workspaces.
+We have to increase the whole tier, or add a new tier.
+* We worry that new contributors will find the proxy layer confusing and offputting - more complex than it needs to be.
+"Is something more than just kubernetes in play here?"

 ## Decision

 TBD - what do we want to do?